christopher-silvey/Beckin-Google-Injector/README.md

 ### Changelog

+#### 1.0.3

+- Aligned GA4 and GTM markup with Google’s official install snippets by adding the standard `<!-- Google tag (gtag.js) -->` comment and wrapping the GTM loader script with `<!-- Google Tag Manager -->` comments.
+- Wrapped the GTM `<noscript>` iframe with matching `<!-- Google Tag Manager (noscript) -->` comments for clarity.
+No functional tracking changes, just cleaner, more familiar markup.

 #### 1.0.2

 - Updated GTM implementation to bootstrap dataLayer and push the standard gtm.js event before the GTM script runs.